ProfessorAlexWatkins/web-based-cms-spring-2026/docs/Project 1/03-Holiday-Schedule.md

 <h2>Holiday schedule</h2>

- <p>The office is typically closed on the days listed in the diagram below. </p>
+ <p>The office is typically closed on the days listed in the diagram below.
+If you need additional days off, you can request them by emailing your manager.
+We value work life balance here!
+So please don't hesitate to reach out with any time off requiests.  </p>

 ```mermaid
  kanban